Respa BR Side Effects

 Generic Name: brompheniramine

-Note: This document contains side effect information about brompheniramine.
-Some of the dosage forms listed on this page may not apply to the brand name Respa BR.
+Note: This page contains side effects data for the generic drug brompheniramine.
+It is possible that some of the dosage forms included below may not apply to the brand name Respa BR.

 For the Consumer

 Applies to brompheniramine: chewable tablets, liquid, oral suspension

 Check with your doctor if any of these most COMMON side effects persist or become bothersome: